SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 This satisfies the requirement that a failable initializer must always perform initializer delegation before triggering an initialization failure.

-If superclass initialization fails because of an empty ``name`` value, the entire initialization process fails immediately and no further initialization code is executed.
+If the superclass initialization fails because of an empty ``name`` value, the entire initialization process fails immediately and no further initialization code is executed.
-If superclass initialization succeeds, the ``CartItem`` initializer validates that it has received a ``quantity`` value of ``1`` or more.
+If the superclass initialization succeeds, the ``CartItem`` initializer validates that it has received a ``quantity`` value of ``1`` or more.
-This introduces a second point of potential initialization failure.

 If you create a ``CartItem`` instance with a non-empty name and a quantity of ``1`` or more, initialization succeeds: